The Ka‘au Program for Student Mental Health & Wellness

 • Classroom Presentations

-Details
+Ka‘au Program Details

-In respect to the COVID-19 prevention protocols, the Ka‘au Program will continue to provide counseling and support services to registered students primarily via phone and Zoom.
-To contact the Ka‘au Program for support and/or to schedule a Zoom or phone meeting, please submit a completed Contact Form.
+In respect to health & safety prevention protocols, the Ka‘au Program will continue to provide counseling and support services to registered students primarily via phone and Zoom.

 Confidentiality cannot be guaranteed across email and phone systems so please be mindful of the details that you provide via these platforms.